- What are the advantages of using LEED for manufacturing facilities?

 Technical Resources:

-- LEED Interpretation 10493 allows LEED v4/v4.1 BD+C projects using whole building energy simulation, and documenting >50% unregulated (process) load to use BD+C: Core & Shell energy performance improvement thresholds in lieu of the New Construction thresholds.
+- LEED Interpretation 10493 allows LEED v4/v4.1 BD+C projects using whole building energy simulation, and documenting and documenting unregulated energy cost exceeding 50% of the total proposed energy cost to use the LEED BD+C: Core & Shell energy performance improvement thresholds in lieu of the New Construction thresholds.

 - LEED v4 Energy Update - Projects with a high percentage of unregulated or process loads can continue using C&S threshold and are also encouraged to consider LEED v4.1 credit substitution.